peeeuzin/lv8/README.md

 ```

 ## Functions
-Functions in LV8 are defined using the `fun` keyword, follow by the function name and the parameters.
+Functions in LV8 are defined using the `fun` keyword, followed by the function name and the parameters.
 The function body is defined using the `do` keyword, and ended with the `end` keyword.
 ```lv8
 fun my_function() do
   print("Hello, World!")